TRANSMISSION_LOG 2026.03.16 09:25

 Clown World

-Clown World describes a societal state characterised by widespread chaos and the inversion of established norms and hierarchies.
-This phenomenon, popularised by the internet meme of Pepe the Frog, signifies a world where the exception has become the rule.
+Clown World, popularised by the internet meme of Pepe the Frog, signifies a world where the exception has become the rule.
 It does not present as mere incoherence but as a series of pervasive, petty tyrannies.

 A pervasive feature of Clown World is the loss of individual identity, culminating in a state of nihilism.
 Nihilism, being inherently unaligned, results in widespread societal frustration.